ace-dent/demo-toybox/VCCC2024/README.md

 end
 -- 66 chars / 73 bytes PXA compressed
 ```
--1 chr directly assign table
+-1 chr directly assign table.
 This is the best solution I could achieve.
 In experimenting with more complex schemes, the overhead was too great.

 ### 7. Bonus: Fancy printing

 Using the 'forbidden' [palette](https://nerdyteachers.com/PICO-8/Guide/?PALETTES), which provides a nice colour ramp going from `-1` to `-8`.
 Add pauses for a teletype effect.

 ```lua